smhdk/KM-Quick-Adapter/README.md

 KM Quick Adapter with Databinding
 =============
 [![Release](https://jitpack.io/v/smhdk/KM-Popup-Image-Slider.svg)](https://jitpack.io/#smhdk/KM-Popup-Image-Slider "![Release](https://jitpack.io/v/smhdk/KM-Popup-Image-Slider.svg)")

 You can easyly crate RecyclerviewAdapter and PagedlistAdapter using databinding with this library.

+You can take a look [here](https://developer.android.com/topic/libraries/architecture/paging/) for Android PagingLibrary.
+Pagedlist and PagedlistAdapter are components of PagingLibrary.

 # Usage